OokTech/TW5-Bob/Configuration.md

 - `enableFederation` setting this to `yes` enables federation with remote servers.
 - `enableFileServer` setting this to `yes` enables the static file server.
+- `enableBobSaver` setting this to `no` disables the Bob saver for single file wikis.
+By default this is enabled.
 - `scripts` a list of scripts that you can call from inside the wiki using the `runScript` websocket message.
 - `wikis` a list of child wikis to serve.
 The path to the wikis is determined